The Ultimate In Birding Tours

 8 Days Group Size Limit 8

-Currently occupied by the United Arab Emirates and so a very safe place to visit, Socotra is geographically and faunistically more African than Arabian.
+Currently occupied by the United Arab Emirates (the island is part of Yemen but is administered by the legitimate government of the country, unlike the rebel-held parts of the mainland), Socotra is as a result a very safe place to visit.
+Socotra is geographically and faunistically more African than Arabian.

 From the aqua-blue lagoon at Detwah to the snow-white dunes at Ras Momi and from the alpine meadows of the Haggier Mountains and the Diksam Plateau to the desolation of some of the coastal plains contrasting with verdant palm groves and creeks, Socotra is a land of surprising contrasts.
 Being virtually isolated from the rest of the world for a long period, Socotra remains one of the most fascinating places on earth.
 Known for decades as ‘The Galapagos of the Indian Ocean’ or ‘Little Madagascar’, Socotra is the world’s tenth richest island for endemic plant species.
 No fewer than 270 species out of the currently recognized flora of over 850 species occur nowhere else in the world.
 Many of the plant species are strange-looking remnants of ancient floras which long ago disappeared from the African/Arabian mainland.